Updated on July 3rd, 2019 by Bob Ciura

 Investors looking for high-quality dividend stocks should consider companies with high profitability and dividends that are sufficiently covered.

-With that in mind, we have compiled a list of the 8 best dividend stocks with a combination of an A rating for dividend risk in the Sure Analysis Research Database, and an expected annual return of at least 10% over the next five years.
+With that in mind, we have compiled a list of the best dividend stocks in the Sure Analysis Research Database.
+This article analyzes 10 of the highest expected total return securities in our Sure Analysis Research Database with:

 Table Of Contents